Straight8ths/Sebastian-Bradford-Portfolio/design-portfolio/ios-case-studies/air-quality-icon.md

 ## Icon Locations

-After looking everywhere I could find, I found the AQI icon represented in five locations:
+After looking everywhere I could think to look, I found the AQI icon represented in five locations:
 - A customization option for the lock screen
 - The main "Air Quality" pane inside the Weather app
 - The top of the window which opens when the "Air Quality" pane is clicked